Regional Water Quality Management Plan

-The first Regional Water Management Quality Plan, adopted in 1979, was designed, in part, to meet the Congressional mandate that the waters of the United States be made “fishable and swimmable” to the extent practical.
-It has been amended numerous times over the years, including a major update in 2007 for the Great Milwaukee Watersheds (map).
+The first Regional Water Quality Management Plan, adopted in 1979, was designed, in part, to meet the Congressional mandate that the waters of the United States be made “fishable and swimmable” to the extent practical.
+It has been amended numerous times over the years, including a major update in 2007 for the Great Milwaukee Watersheds.

 As amended, the plan provides recommendations for the control of water pollution from such point sources as sewage treatment plants, points of separate and combined sewer overflow, and industrial waste outfalls.
 It also recommends controlling such nonpoint sources as urban and rural stormwater runoff.